iassc badge and pmi badge

 I suggest you join this free session on Data Science where you will know more about the job opportunities, job profiles, tools, skills and concepts required in a Data Science career and learn more about how Data Science works in different industries by industry expert trainers.

-While choosing a career between Big Data vs Data Science It is important to consider your background, educational qualifications, area of interest along with your skills, career goals and salary expectations.
-Both Big Data and Data Science require relevant educational qualification along with the topics we have discussed in this article.
+While choosing a career between Big Data vs Data Science It is important to consider your background, educational qualifications, and area of interest along with your skills, career goals, and salary expectations.
+Both Big Data and Data Science require relevant educational qualifications along with the topics we have discussed in this article.
 Here is a comparison table to help you understand the differences head-to-head between Data Science and Big data

 Conclusion:

 Big Data is a subset of Data Science.
 Where Big Data is the collection of large and complex datasets, Data Science is the process of drawing insights from big data.
-Data Science being a vast field, both Big Data and Data Science require different skills, educational background, area of work, job responsibilities, tools and systems.
-With increasing demand, both the fields offer more jobs and higher salaries and analysing your skills for the two fields can help you make a decision on which career to pursue.
+Data Science is a vast field, both Big Data and Data Science require different skills, educational backgrounds, area of work, job responsibilities, tools, and systems.
+With increasing demand, both fields offer more jobs and higher salaries, and analyzing your skills for the two fields can help you make a decision on which career to pursue.

-Now that you are thoroughly familiar with big data and data science and you are wondering where to start from, I suggest you join these Data Science certification courses which will train you to excel in the field of data science.
+Now that you are thoroughly familiar with big data and data science and you are wondering where to start from, I suggest you join these Data Science certification courses, that includes big data science course which will train you to excel in the field of data science.

 Data Science – Basic Course